 A friends upcoming birthday prompted the current creativity.
 Like me, she is a crafter and we have great fun making things for each other.
 I had been collecting lots of ‘how to’ pages from crafting magazines over the past year.
 They inspired the theme for the card.

 It was a truly fun card to make.
 It was both present and birthday card in one.
 Or maybe more birthday letter, as it gave me several pages and pockets to write down notes and long winded scribbles on what we have been up to.
-And a it included lots of projects for her to consider, it will hopefully be something she hangs on to while.
-And then, maybe, reuse some of it for her own projects.
+And as it included lots of projects for her to consider, it will hopefully be something she hangs on to for awhile.
+And then, maybe, she’ll reuse some of it for her own projects.
 Maybe even a revised, return Junk Journal Letter.